Skip to main content

 Health Plan ID*

-The identifier code of the patient's health insurance plan as assigned by the health insurer.
+The identifier code of the patient's primary health insurance plan as assigned by the health insurer.

 Alpha Numeric (A/N)